Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

-You can see the full generated configuration file [here](https://gist.github.com/scudette/ffcd3ed2e589ebbdbe5c3edcf3914176) but in the next few sections we will examine some remapping rule in details.
+You can see the full generated configuration file [here](https://gist.github.com/scudette/ffcd3ed2e589ebbdbe5c3edcf3914176) but in the next few sections we will examine some remapping rules in detail.

 ### The "mount" remapping rules